bondarukoleh/java_playground/info/maven.md

       </activation>
 ```
 Filtering resources
-When you want to give ability user of your project customize some properties - you can add in recources
+When you want to give ability user of your project customize some properties - you can add in resources
 folder something with contend depend on your pom properties tags.
+Like some texts file with:
 ```text
 dbPassword=${db.pass}
 ```